 Lisa Joseph began her professional career managing businesses and people in Colorado after graduating from the University of Northern Colorado in 1984 with a degree in Education (Early Childhood Education).
 Originally from Illinois, she attended Eastern Illinois University before transferring to UNC and has never looked back.
 She prides herself on managing and connecting people and personalities.
 Managing people, managing situations and yes, sometimes managing what are seen as problems.
 She enjoys problem solving and prefers “let’s see” to “no” as she navigates the day.

-Her journey with Thinking Collaborative, LLC began with being hired as the Office Manager for the Center for Cognitive Coaching by Jane Ellison and Carolee Hayes.
-She then was hired to assist Art Costa and his business and finally was offered the position of Office Manager for the Center for Adaptive Schools by Michael Dolcemascolo and Carolyn McKanders.
+Her journey with Thinking Collaborative, LLC began with being hired as the Office Manager for the Center for Cognitive Coaching.
+She then was hired to assist Art Costa and his business and finally was offered the position of Office Manager for the Center for Adaptive Schools.

 Married to Sterling for over 30 years, they have raised two daughters (Sierra and Peyton) in Highlands Ranch, Colorado.
 Lisa found herself managing her daughters’ teams and schedules throughout the years and has found herself watching more soccer matches than anyone should ever watch.
-She is now happy to be a grandmother to a fabulous little boy, Blaise, who lives in Colorado Springs, Colorado.
+She is most happy to be a gramma to two fabulous little boys (Blaise and Hendryx) who are the most important people in her circle.

 Sitting on her desk is a framed favorite quote: Everyone knew her tale.
 No one knew her story.
 Oh so very true.